Aptera Electric Car FAQ

 be using Tesla’s software?

-A: Not necessarily, Aptera actually came out with a center screen in 2007 so it was
+A: Not necessarily, Aptera came out with a center screen in 2007 so it was

 Tesla that copied Aptera.
 The Aptera prototype uses Crank Software.
 I haven’t heard of